-During my internship with Dallas, I helped the collective with their research on asphalt recycling.
+I helped the dallas collective with their research on asphalt recycling.
 They wanted to continue what they had started with their intervention in Poelaert, Brussels in 2021.
-There, they drilled holes in the asphalt, allowing nature to reclaim its rights - plants to grow, insects to thrive and water to infiltrate - and using excavated materials for public furniture.
+There, they had drilled holes in the asphalt, allowing nature to reclaim its rights - plants to grow, insects to thrive and water to infiltrate - and using excavated materials for public furniture.
+But for some reason, the city had filled up the holes again, closing this opportunity to connect with urban soil.

 © Cinzia Romanin / Dallas